deatrich/linux-home-server/linux-server.md

 to a Raspberry Pi 4b.
 The main difference it that the RP 400 board is embedded in a small keyboard.

-I also have another SBC, an [ODROID][odroid], and I will document it as well.
+I also have another SBC, an [ODROID][odroid] still running Ubuntu LTS 16.04, and I will document it as well as I update it.
 I am not sure yet whether I will document it here, or as another mini-document.
 For now I am focusing on the Raspberry Pi.

 One of my goals is to promote using the command-line to do most of the work.
 If you are interested in expanding your horizons and understanding